 With the growth of international trade and multinational industries, engineering students are finding it increasingly desirable to acquire international experience and cross- cultural skills.
-SEAS students have opportunities to develop professional skills, as well as cultural and social knowledge of other countries, through study abroad (academic exchange) programs, research internships, engineering service projects, or graduate research.
+Engineering School students have opportunities to develop professional skills, as well as cultural and social knowledge of other countries, through study abroad (academic exchange) programs, research internships, engineering service projects, or graduate research.
 Though not required as part of a UVA engineering education, study abroad remains among the most significant and transformative educational experiences available.
-Our goal is to enable every SEAS student to obtain a significant international experience while an undergraduate.
+Our goal is to enable every Engineering student to obtain a significant international experience while an undergraduate.

-SEAS International Programs offers information, advising and logistical support to engineering students interested in international programs.
+School of Engineering International Programs offers information, advising and logistical support to engineering students interested in international programs.
 The University's International Studies Office (ISO) offers information on study abroad programs across the University, plus travel, visa, passport and other logistical assistance (www.seas.virginia.edu/acad/studyabroad).
 Interested students may also obtain information and advising by contacting their departmental office and/or international programs contact person.

 Undergraduates planning to study abroad for a semester, whether or not second language ability is required, should begin a year in advance.
-Partner institutions typically do not offer all of the courses a SEAS student would be required to take during a given semester.
+Partner institutions typically do not offer all of the courses an Engineering student would be required to take during a given semester.
 However, knowing in advance which courses will be available while studying abroad, allows for some adjustments in the student's schedule while at UVA.
 Students studying abroad should also apply for transfer credit approval in advance.
 A course grade of 'C', or its equivalent, is required to receive UVA credit for courses taken while studying abroad.

 If you have any questions or would simply like more information on international programs in engineering, please feel free to contact the program director at firstname.lastname@example.org.